-Attach a tripod (available separately from third-party suppliers) to the TA-N100 (3).
+Attach a tripod (available separately from third-part suppliers) to the TA-N100 $(\ensuremath{\mathfrak{3}})$.
 Hold the camera while fastening the tripod to ensure that the tripod is securely attached.

 Approved Memory Cards

 The following cards have been tested and approved for use in the camera.
 Cards with class 6 or faster write speeds are recommended for movie recording.
 Recording may end unexpectedly when cards with slower write speeds are used.